Tensions Continue High Over Kashmir, With 500 Arrests And A Communications Blackout

 "Surprisingly, no one could tell you what the benefit of Article 370 was to the people of Jammu and Kashmir," Modi said.

-His Hindu nationalist government has deployed tens of thousands of troops, and authorities has arrested more than 500 people, including local politicians.
+His Hindu nationalist government has deployed tens of thousands of troops, and authorities have arrested more than 500 people, including local politicians.
 Schools and shops have closed.

 To try to prevent unrest, the government also stopped the flow of information in Kashmir, shutting down the Internet and cutting off phones and cable TV.
 Local news websites are frozen in time since late Sunday or Monday morning — right before the Indian government locked everything down.
 No permission has been granted this week for international reporters to visit the region.